-Overview of Shareholder Agreement Issues
+Overview of Shareholder Agreement Issues in Northern Virginia

 The following is an overview of many of the basic questions and issues that should be addressed in a Shareholder Agreement among shareholders of a corporation.
 Contact Robert B. Baumgartner or Scott Pohlman at 703-621-7173 to discuss these issues in greater detail.
 Each situation is different, and your situation may involve additional issues that are not addressed below, or some of the issues below may not apply to you.

 Functions of Shareholder Agreement.
 Shareholder Agreements allow the owners of companies to be able to control

 - The transfer of shares upon a shareholder’s death, disability, and voluntary or involuntary termination;

 - The method for valuation of the shares;

 - Restrictions on current shareholder activities (competing and non-competing); and

 - Resolving deadlocks in management and voting; and